-If a reporting party would like the details of an incident to be kept confidential, the reporting party may speak with:
+If a complainant would like the details of an incident to be kept confidential, the reporting party may speak with:

-- On-campus licensed professional counselors and staff at the DBU Counseling Center (if the information they receive is in the scope of their work in the Counseling Center) - On-campus licensed medical professionals (if the information they receive is in the scope of their work in the Health Services Office) - On-campus Confidential Consultants and Advisors (after an allegation has been made)
+- On-campus licensed professional counselors and staff at the DBU Counseling Center (if the information they receive is in the scope of their work in the Counseling Center)

+- On-campus licensed medical professionals (if the information they receive is in the scope of their work in the Health Services Office)

+- On-campus Confidential Consultants and Advisors

-• Off-campus:
+- Off-campus:

 - Licensed professional counselors

 - Local rape crisis counselors

-- o Local or state assistance agencies
+- Local or state assistance agencies

 - o Clergy/Chaplains

-- Legal Counsel
+- o Legal Counsel

-As outlined in Section 4(e) above, all of the above DBU Confidential Sources will maintain confidentiality except in extreme cases of immediate threat or danger, or abuse of a minor.
+All DBU Confidential Sources will maintain confidentiality except in cases of immediate threat or danger and/or abuse of a minor.

 Campus counselors are available to help free of charge as a service to all parties, subject to the availability of counselors and any potential conflicts of interest.
-These employees will annually submit anonymous, aggregate statistical information for Clery Act purposes.